Hoogly/hoogly.github.io/src/content/blog/what-gets-rewarded-gets-repeated.md

 If you're building a culture rooted in rhythm, presence, and clarity—we'd love to support you.
 At Hoogly AI, we help organizations create more human-centered workplaces through intelligent tools and leadership insights that drive clarity and connection.

-If you’d like to discuss this further, feel free to [lock in a time with us.](https://calendly.com/hoogly/30min)
+If you’d like to discuss this further, feel free to lock in a time via [Mohit’s calendar.](https://calendly.com/hoogly/mohit-midha)